ikvk/imap_tools/README.rst

 header         (str, str)     HEADER "AntiSpam" "5.8"  have a header that contains the specified str in the text
 =============  =============  =======================  =================================================================

-*При поиске по датам time and timezone disregarding.
+*When searching by dates - time and timezone disregarding.

 Email attributes
 ^^^^^^^^^^^^^^^^